gfunk723/MonoHiggsToGG/README.md

 - (doReweightPU)  : opens PURW files     --- does PURW instead of weighting=1
 - (doMETCorr)	  : apply MET phi corr   --- MET phi correction is applied to t1pfmet
 - (doBlind)	  : blinds data in Plots --- blinds the data mass & met distributions
+- (doQCDrescale)  : rescale GJet for QCD --- rescale GJet by QCD integral to estimate the QCD contribution

 - (doPlots) 	  : calls Plotter.cpp 	 --- makes the histos for each sample individually
 - (doComb)  	  : calls Combiner.cpp 	 --- overlays and stacks samples in plots
 - (doABCD)	  : calls ABCDMethod.cpp --- does the ABCD/C&C analysis